apache/airflow/contributing-docs/03_contributors_quick_start.rst

 Note to Starters
 ################

-Airflow is quite a complex project, and setting up a working environment, but we made it rather simple if you follow the guide.
+Airflow is a complex project, but setting up a working environment is quite simple if you follow the guide.

 There are three ways you can run the Airflow dev env: